anthonybudd/Express-ts-API-Template/README.md

 ### Commands
 There are a few helper scripts and commands for interacting with the API.

 Some commands need to be executed inside the Node docker container, for ease of use these commands are aliased with the prefix `exec:`.
-These prexixed commands will run the underlying commands but inside the container, for example `npm run exec:db:refresh` will actually call `docker exec -ti express-api npm run db:refresh`.
+These prefixed commands will run the underlying commands but inside the container using `docker exec`, for example `npm run exec:db:refresh` will actually call `docker exec -ti express-api npm run db:refresh`.

 | Command                          | Description                     | Example                          |
 | -------------------------------- | ------------------------------- | -------------------------------- |